Home > Blog > writing > Sensory Language: Why You Need to Use More of It In Your Writing

 Conclusion

-Sensory language helps you bring your readers into the world you are creating.
-For instance, if you’re a blogger, it can help you increase the time your users spend on your site and make your content more shareable on social media, which can lead to making more money.
+Sensory language helps you bring your readers into the world you’re creating.
+For instance, if you’re a blogger, it can help you increase the time your users spend on your site and make your content more shareable on social media, which can lead to earning more money.
 A little sensory language can make your content leap from the pages and stick like glue inside your reader’s head.

 See what I did there?